iqual-ch/drupal-platform/docs/deployment.md

 Drupal will be built and deployed automatically by default on Upsun.
 This includes running database updates, config imports and cache rebuilds (i.e. `drush deploy`) as well as copying repository assets (e.g. `fontyourface` fonts).
 On deployment the state from the repository will be deployed.
 Config changes will be overridden.

 > If this is not the desired behavior, set the `DRUPAL_NO_DEPLOY` environment variable in Upsun (env/project) so the deployment script doesn't run.
 If only `drush deploy` should be disabled, use `DRUPAL_NO_DRUSH_DEPLOY`.
 This can be helpful for restoring backups or automation.
+There is also an option for manual deployments on Upsun, if a push to the repository should automatically deploy.